hookdeck/supahooks/README.md

 If you have not logged in with the Hookdeck CLI (a project dev dependency), you will do so when running the above command.

 Copy the contents of [supabase/schema.sql](supabase/schema.sql) into the Supabase SQL editor and run it to create your schema.

+**Note: you may need to enable Database Webhooks for your project**.

 This includes creating a `products` table that can be used for testing using [Supabase Database Webhooks](https://supabase.com/docs/guides/database/webhooks?ref=github-outbound-webhooks-template) as triggers for the SupaHooks outbound webhook notifications.